maxwellmattryan/PersonalWebsite/README.md

 ## Google Cloud Platform

-Google Cloud Platform (GCP) offers an extensive toolkit to deploy applications.

 ### Cloud Run

-Cloud-Run is a tool within the GCP environment that deploys apps or something.
+Cloud-Run is a tool within the GCP environment that deploys services, which can conveniently host both sides of fullstack applications.
+It is easy enough to create one, seeing that you're even able to setup the Continuous Deployment (CD) pipeline that can watch repositories on GitHub for pushes to certain branches.

+It is also easy to setup multiple services to use for different environments like production, staging, and development.
+The Cloud Run feature also contains a custom domain mapper that easily integrates domain routing to the different services, so it beyond easy to get a frontend and backend started.

+### Cloud Build

+As stated earlier, when new pull requests are merged and pushes are made to a branch, builds trigger that are pointed to the different services.
+I have two builds for pull requests that only build the source code whenever any branch is pushed to.
+I have two staging builds that build and deploy the corresponding staging services for my UI and API whenever a push is made to my repository's `develop` branch, as well as a duplicate setup for production for the `production` branch.

+### Cloud SQL

+Each environment (stg, prod, etc.) has a corresponding PostgreSQL instance in Google's Cloud SQL platform.
+They are declared as connections both in the services' environment variables and connections configuration.

+## Search Engine Optimization

+Search Engine Optimization (SEO) is hugely important for relevance on the web.
+There are certain things that we can do, as engineers and developers, to improve the performance of our website in terms of SEO.

+This application features dynamic canonical URLs for things like blog posts and projects (or anything with its own separate page view), which improve URL readability and SEO.
+Similarly, the (HTML) title of a page changes dynamically according to the pages content.

+I have also included files like `robots.txt` and the `sitemap.xml` to try and help indexing of my application's pages by Google.

 ## Acknowledgements

-This is the third version of [mattmaxwell.tech](https://mattmaxwell.tech) and it felt just as much of a learning experience this time around as the previous two iterations.
+This is the third version of [mattmaxwell.dev](https://mattmaxwell.dev) and it felt just as much of a learning experience this time around as the previous two iterations.
 However, the whole point of this third re-work was to establish an application architecture that will be as maintainable and extendable as possible so that minimal work is required by me to make changes whenever needed.

 I really appreciate you taking the time to checkout the repository and website - thank you very much.
 Cheers!